mlangc/mlangc.github.io/docs/_posts/2025-08-22-jmh-for-llms.markdown

 This score will be mostly affected by the second attempt of the model, if there is one, since this iterative approach also most closely resembles how humans write benchmarks.
 I could of course give the models multiple chances to refine their benchmarks, but
-I decided to stop after one iteration, since I'm doing this alone, and want to limit the scope of this article and the amount of benchmark code to discuss.
+I decided to stop after one iteration, to keep the scope limited.

 ## The Participants

 The next problem is choosing the participants.
-Again, due to resource constraints, I want to limit myself to 4 models, thus it's very likely that your favorite LLM is not in the list.
+Due to resource constraints, I want to limit myself to 4 models, thus it's very likely that your favorite LLM is not in the list.
 It should however be straight forward enough to replicate what I just did for any model, at least if you don't wait for too long, because it's only a matter of time till models will learn about this article in one way or another.
-Here are the participants:
+Here are the participating LLMs:

 * Microsoft Copilot using `Smart (GPT-5)` mode
 * Microsoft Copilot using `Think Deeper` mode
 * Google Gemini 2.5 Pro
 * deepseek V3 using `DeepThink` mode

-All of them are directly accessible and don't require specific subscriptions.
+All of them are accessible without paid subscriptions.

 ## The Competition

 The following sections describe and discuss the interactions I had with the participating models on the 29th of August 2025, one by one.
 Each of them will be concluded with a score as outlined above.
+The full interaction protocol can be found [here](todo).

 ### Microsoft Copilot Smart (GPT-5)